bartimaeusnek/Just-CRC32C/JustCRC32C.Native/Readme.md

 ## JustCRC32C.Native
-Simple ANSI-C wrapper for CRC32C intrinsics.
-Should be buildable with anything?
-IDK i'm a C# Dev.
+Simple FASM wrapper for CRC32, produces a x64 and a x86 library.
-I've compiled it with CLion, Ninja and MinGW in release mode.
+Will be build during regular build.

 Same LICENSE as JustCRC32C; LGPLv3, if this is even license-able.